 It has been stressful to procure new cars.
-Customers want to find the exact models they need, haggle prices, find solid loans as well as doing legal work to make sure the buyer will not spend the huge sum on a lemon property.
+Customers want to find the exact models they need, haggle prices, find solid loans and do legal work to ensure the buyer will not spend the huge sum on a lemon property.
 The process could take several hours, which is not a fun way of spending time.
-However, in 2021 tech will make buying easy without even visiting showrooms through apps.
+However, in 2022 tech will make buying easy without even visiting showrooms through apps.
 The plan also has benefits for a dealership that does not require huge space for customers.

 1. Digital advertising

 2. Time spent on vehicle shopping drops

 Presently, vehicle buyers need little time to shop by making decisions quickly.
 The customers spend twenty days in the market compared to the average ninety-six days in 2017.
 Time management has been made possible through online tools as well as accurate data.

 3. Consumers feel owing cars is costly

 Almost fifty percent of buyers find procurement as an expensive way of acquiring vehicles.
-This comes with the percentage of cars that cost fifty thousand dollars, growing from six to twenty-three percent from 2012 to the year 2018.
-The rise in price also led to escalated interest rates.
+This comes with the percentage of cars that cost fifty thousand dollars, growing from six to twenty-three percent from 2012 to 2018.
+The price rise also led to escalated interest rates.

 5. Phone calls are valuable leads

 Customers that place inbound phone calls easily convert thirty percent faster compared to others who never call.
 Realizing phone call is the fastest track when it comes to conversions, marketers should make calls.